Financial Engineering Career Guide

 There are basically three skills you need most if you want to thrive in a financial engineer.

 Mathematical Skills for Financial Engineering:

-Training doesn’t mean knowing few key concepts and thinking that you’re good to go.
+Training doesn’t mean knowing a few key concepts and thinking that you’re good to go.
 It should be a lifetime affinity.
-The more you would push forward, better you would be in mathematics.
+The more you would push forward, the better you would be in mathematics.
 And to perform great as a financial engineer, you really need to have a fascination toward mathematics.
 You should master the following-

 - Linear algebra and differential equations

 - Calculus (differential, integral & stochastic)